allegro/axion-release-plugin/docs/configuration/hooks.rst

         }
     }

-Syntax of hook is simple: first comes name, then map of arguments.
+Syntax of action is simple: first comes name, then map of arguments.
 Supported arguments:

 * file - path to file in form of string or ``File`` instance to update
 * files - array of files, takes precedence over single file definition if not empty